James Innes (Virginia): Early life

 Born in 1754 in Caroline County, Colony of Virginia, British America, to the former Catherine Richards and the Rev. Robert Innes.
 Although his mother was born in Virginia, his father had graduated from Oxford University before emigrating from Scotland to the Virginia colony, and accepted a position as rector (Anglican clergyman) in Caroline County.
 Innes received a private education locally, then followed in his elder brother Harry Innes's path and traveled to the colonial capital, Williamsburg to attend the College of William & Mary, where he read law with George Wythe.
-However, tensions with Britain were mounting, and although usher of the grammar school, he rallied students in order to secure military stores which Governor Dinwiddie was trying to take out to a ship in the Chesapeake Bay.
+While at the college, he was a member of the Flat Hat Club, an early fraternity.
+However, tensions with Britain were mounting, and although usher of the grammar school, he rallied students in order to secure military stores which Governor Dunmore was trying to take out to a ship in the Chesapeake Bay.
 The faculty then remaining loyal to the Crown, he was expelled.

 Military service

 Innes volunteered for the local militia and in February 1776 accepted a commission as captain of the Williamsburg volunteers.
 He marched against the British at Hampton Roads.
-The next November, having secured a promotion to Lieutenant Colonel, he became an aide to General George Washington and served at the Battle of Trenton in 1776, the Battle of Princeton, Battle of Brandywine and Battle of Germantown (all in 1778) and Battle of Monmouth in June, 1778.
+The next November, having secured a promotion to Lieutenant Colonel of the 15th Virginia Regiment, he became an aide to General George Washington and served at the Battle of Trenton in 1776, the Battle of Princeton, Battle of Brandywine and Battle of Germantown (all in 1778) and Battle of Monmouth in June, 1778.
 Innes was appointed a navy commissioner in October 1778.

 At General Washington's urging, Innes recruited a regiment for home defense in Williamsburg, and in 1781 commanded it at the Siege of Yorktown, which ended the British threat to the Hampton Roads area, although peace negotiations would take several additional years.